 1/4 cup water (plus more if necessary)

 1. In a bowl mix together the flour, sugar, salt, and paprika.

-2. Using a cheese grater, grate the butter into the flour mixture.
+2. Using a cheese grater, grate the cold butter into the flour mixture.
 (I used my small Hand Held Cheese Grater for this step).
 Mix the flour mixture and butter together.

 3. Mix together the water and the vanilla.
 Pour over the flour mixture and mix until evenly moistened and the dough comes together but is not sticky.
 (I ended up using my hands for this step to get everything mixed together well).
 Add a little bit more water if necessary.

 4. On a lightly floured surface, roll out the dough as thinly as possible.
 Cut into small squares and place on a baking sheet lined with parchment paper.
 Sprinkle with a little bit of salt or other toppings if desired.

 5. Bake at 400 degrees for 8 to 10 minutes.